Te Kete Ipurangi Navigation:

 • wellbeing goals (health, social, behaviour)

-• career competencies and/or vocational goals which support effective transition
+• career competencies and/or vocational goals that support effective transition

 • measures to ensure a regular review and update.